 Expenses and Costs under the Radiation Exposure Compensation Act.

-Policy Guidance Regarding the Combination of Periods of Employment for Miners, Millers, and Ore Transporters
+Policy Guidance Regarding the Combination of Periods of Employment for Miners, Millers, and Ore Transporters.

 It has been the Department's practice to permit claimants to combine periods of employment as miners, millers, and ore transporters to meet the statutory one-year duration of employment requirement.
 For all three categories of uranium workers (mining, milling, and ore transporting), the Act specifies six common diseases: primary cancer of the lung, fibrosis of the lung, pulmonary fibrosis, cor pulmonale related to fibrosis of the lung, silicosis, and pneumoconiosis.
 Therefore, in cases involving these six illnesses, the Act’s exposure criteria can be satisfied by combining periods of employment that include mining, milling, and ore transporting.
 For millers and ore transporters (but not miners), the Act specifies two additional compensable diseases: primary renal cancer and chronic renal disease including nephritis and kidney tubal tissue injury.
 In cases involving these two illnesses, the Act’s exposure criteria can be satisfied by combining periods of employment that include only milling and ore transporting.
-The Department will publish a Notice in the Federal Register discussing this statement of policy at the earliest opportunity. - November 5, 2007

-Contact RECA by phone
+Contact the RECA Program by telephone

 Telephone: 1-800-729-RECP (1-800-729-7327)

-Contact RECA by U.S. Postal Service
+Contact the RECA Program by U.S. Postal Service

 U.S. Department of Justice